DeepLink-org/transformers/docs/source/en/model_doc/marian.md

 </a>
 </div>

-## Overview

-A framework for translation models, using the same models as BART.
+**Bugs:** If you see something strange, file a [Github Issue](https://github.com/huggingface/transformers/issues/new?assignees=sshleifer&labels=&template=bug-report.md&title) and assign @patrickvonplaten.

 Translations should be similar, but not identical to output in the test set linked to in each model card.

-This model was contributed by [sshleifer](https://huggingface.co/sshleifer).
+Tips:

+- A framework for translation models, using the same models as BART.

 ## Implementation Notes